treyisrael7/finsight/README.md

 npm run dev
 ```

-Use a Supabase project for auth and DB; configure env vars for your Supabase URL/keys and OpenAI key.
-Chat is rate-limited (3/min, 10/day) to keep API costs down.
+Chat is rate-limited (3/min, 10/day) so the demo stays cheap to run.